AlHogarty/CI_PP1_SP/README.md

 ### User Stories
 * User wants to be able to easily navigate through the website
 * User wants to be able to read the history of the restaurant on the about page
-* User wants to have a look at the menu items, descriptions and prices of all the meals
+* User wants to be able to look at the menu items, images, descriptions and prices of all the meals
 * User wants to book a table in the reservations page
+* User wants to read customer reviews
 * User wants to find out the address, opening times and location on the contact page